-The universe is at the tip of our fingers with recent news that the space probe, Voyager 1, has reached the outer boundary of our solar system.
-To the space buffs out there, this is probably week-old news, but to the rest of us, that’s one small step for mankind, one gigantic friggin’ leap to the other side of the nowhere!
+The universe is at the tip of our fingers with recent news that the space probe Voyager 1 has reached the outer boundary of our solar system.
+To the space buff out there, this is probably old news, but to the rest of us, that’s one small step for mankind, one gigantic friggin’ leap to the other side of the nowhere!

-It took 12 years but in 1989, it was mission accomplished.
-Both voyagers experienced successful journeys making massive scientific discoveries along the way.
+They successfully passed Jupiter and Saturn and eventually made it on to Uranus and Neptune, making massive scientific discoveries along the way.
 They discovered volcanoes on Jupiter, the composition of Saturn’s rings, the climate of the planets, provided hints on how the solar system may have formed and many other significant astronomical delights (you can read a comprehensive list of their achievements here).

 Beyond the sun’s grasp

 Voyager 1 is currently in an area known as the heliosheath, where the sun’s influence is greatly reduced.
 Our whole solar system is constantly being bombarded by solar winds, the sun’s answer to a mega super death ray.
 Solar winds are high energy particles that come from the sun and have a huge impact on the regular workings of our solar system.

 But in the heliosheath, the solar winds die down and the influence of the sun is diminished.
 Voyager 1 and Voyager 2 are now going into unchartered territory, where our own sun is just another player in a universal Game of Thrones.
 These two space probes are venturing into interstellar space and are likely to reveal more and more secrets about our place in the Universe.

 Voyager 1 and Voyager 2 aren’t just sending us information about the universe though, they’re also searching for alien life.
 On board the Voyager space probe is the Voyager Golden Record, a phonograph consisting of information about us and planet Earth.